Esri/arcgis-maps-sdk-java-samples/map_view/display-device-location/README.md

 ## How to use the sample

-Click the checkbox to show the location symbol on the map.
+Click the checkbox to show the location symbol at a simulated location on the map.
 Select one of the autopan modes from the drop down box:

 * Off - Shows the location with no autopan mode set.
 * Re-Center - In this mode, the map re-centers on the location symbol when the symbol moves outside a "wander extent".